BhaveshShastri/ultrasonicDistance_arduinoModel/README.md

 # Ultrasonic Distance Measurement with Arduino and LCD Display

-## Aim
-Implement a distance measurement system using Ultrasonic sensors with LED indication and display the measured distance on an LCD.

 ## Objectives
 1. Measure the distance using an Ultrasonic sensor.
 2. Display the measured distance on an LCD.